marcelmaatkamp/cosmopolitan/README.md

 https://user-images.githubusercontent.com/6911/119561709-ceb2a600-bda5-11eb-964d-d8981d7ea7a6.mp4

-# Description
-[Cosmopolitan Libc](https://github.com/jart/cosmopolitan) describes itself as: "makes C a build-once run-anywhere language, like Java, except it doesn't need an interpreter or virtual machine.
-Instead, it reconfigures stock GCC and Clang to output a POSIX-approved polyglot format that runs natively on Linux + Mac + Windows + FreeBSD + OpenBSD + NetBSD + BIOS with the best possible performance and the tiniest footprint imaginable."

 # Examples
 These are examples on how to run the executables.
 In the section [files](#files) you can find all the possible example files.
 I've described a few examples (hello-world and sqlite) on how to run on multiple platforms, the rest is more of the same.
 All of these examples are build with and contained in this docker container.